rebelsky/csc207c/_eboards/eboard08-2.md

     * [Submit reading responses on Gradescope](https://www.gradescope.com/courses/818402/assignments/5023796)
     * [Submit lab writeup for today's class on Gradescope](https://www.gradescope.com/courses/818402/assignments/5026363)
         * As always, I'd prefer that you submit at the end of class today.
+        * You need not complete lab in order to submit the writeup.
 * Thursday, 2024-09-26 @ 10:30 p.m.
     * Complete [Mini-Project 3](../mps/mp03)
     * [Submit MP3 on Gradescope](https://www.gradescope.com/courses/818402/assignments/4996582)